Deaths rise to 132 in China outbreak as foreigners leave

 China’s latest figures cover the previous 24 hours and add 26 to the number of deaths, 25 of which were in the central province of Hubei and its capital, Wuhan.
 The 5,974 cases on the mainland marked a rise of 1,459 from the previous day, although that rise is a smaller increase than the 1,771 new cases reported on Monday.
 Dozens of infections have been confirmed abroad as well.

-The United Arab Emirates, home to long-haul carriers Emirates and Etihad, confirmed its first case on Wednesday in a person who had come from Wuhan, the state-run news agency reported.
+The United Arab Emirates, home to long-haul carriers Emirates and Etihad, confirmed its first cases on Wednesday in members of a family who had come from Wuhan, the state-run news agency reported.
+It wasn’t immediately clear how many family members were involved.

+British Airways announced it was immediately suspending all flights to and from mainland China after the U.K. government warned against unnecessary travel to the country.
+BA said in a statement Wednesday that “we apologize to customers for the inconvenience, but the safety of our customers and crew is always our priority.”
+The airline operates daily flights from London’s Heathrow Airport to Shanghai and Beijing.

+The outbreak has also affected international sporting events, with the International Hockey Federation postponing Pro League games in China and qualifiers for the Tokyo Olympics scheduled in February in soccer, basketball and boxing being moved outside of the country.
+With just 177 days before the summer Games, Tokyo organizers are on edge over the outbreak’s possible knock-on effects.

 Chartered planes carrying evacuees home to Japan and the United States left Wuhan early Wednesday as other countries planned similar evacuations from areas China has shut down to try to contain the virus.
 The lockdown of 17 cities has trapped more than 50 million people in the most far-reaching disease control measures ever imposed.